reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

   1. Upload the latest version of your app with `npx devvit upload`
   2. Publish your app as unlisted with `npx devvit publish`
-  3. Once your app is approved, your can install it to a larger subreddit that you moderate for further testing.
+  3. Once your app is approved, you can install it to a larger subreddit that you moderate for further testing.
 </div>
     <br/>
   </div>